Updated on May 1, 2023

 Disturbing the peace, such as with loud music at a party

-Felonies are the most serious criminal charge you can face, and the penalties and fines reflect this fact.
+Felonies are the most serious criminal charge you can face, and the severe penalties, fines, and jail time possible upon conviction reflect this fact.
 Felonies break down into five classifications – the most severe of which are capital felonies.
+Felony convictions stay on your criminal record indefinitely.

 Considering Common Misdemeanors

-In order to better understand misdemeanors, it is important to carefully consider some of the most common misdemeanor charges.
+The State of Texas takes its misdemeanor charges seriously, and you should too.
+In order to better understand misdemeanors, it is important to consider some of the most common misdemeanor charges.

 Petty theft is also referred to as misdemeanor theft.
-In Texas (as in other states), theft charges are classified according to the value of the property stolen.
-Consider the following:
+In Texas (as in other states), theft charges are classified according to the value of the stolen property.
+Consider the following classifications for petty theft:

-If the property stolen is worth less than $100, it is a Class C Misdemeanor, which carries no jail time but includes fines of up to $500.
+Theft is considered a Class C Misdemeanor if the property stolen is worth less than $100.
+This offense carries no jail time but includes fines of up to $500.

-If the property stolen is worth less than $100 (but it is a second charge); is worth between $100 and $750; or is a driver’s license or another form of identification, it is a Class B Misdemeanor, which can carry jail time of up to 180 days and fines of up to $2,000.
+Theft is considered a Class B Misdemeanor if the property stolen is worth less than $100 (but it is a second charge), is worth between $100 and $750, or is a driver’s license or another form of identification.
+This offense can carry jail time of up to 180 days and fines of up to $2,000.

-If the property stolen is worth between $750 and $2,500, it is a Class A Misdemeanor, which can carry up to one year of jail time and fines of up to $4,000.
+Theft is considered a Class A Misdemeanor if the property stolen is worth between $750 and $2,50.
+This offense can carry up to one year of jail time and fines of up to $4,000.

-Shoplifting in the State of Texas is just another name for theft – only it happens to be from a store.
+In the State of Texas, shoplifting is just another name for theft – only it happens to be from a store.

 First Offense DWI

-In Texas, a first offense DWI refers to having a blood alcohol concentration (BAC) of at least 0.08 percent and is a Class B misdemeanor.
-A conviction for a first offense DWI can lead to a jail sentence of up to 180 days and fines of up to $2,000.
-A license suspension also applies, and if the BAC reaches the level of .15 percent or more, the charge can be elevated to a Class A misdemeanor.
+In Texas, a first offense DWI refers to having a blood alcohol concentration (BAC) of at least 0.08 percent.
+This charge is a Class B misdemeanor.
+A conviction for a first offense DWI can lead to a jail sentence of up to 180 days, fines of up to $2,000, and a license suspension.

 Drug Crimes (involving small quantities)

-Drugs are classified into penalty groups in the State of Texas, and possession of a small amount of a drug in a certain penalty group is a misdemeanor, including the following:
+Drugs are classified into penalty groups in the State of Texas, and possession of a small amount of a drug in a certain penalty group is a misdemeanor.
+Review these common misdemeanor drug penalty groups:

-Penalty Group 2-A – Penalty group 2-A refers to artificial cannabinoids that have street names like Spice and K2.
-Possession of less than a gram is a Class B misdemeanor, and possession of from 1 to 4 grams is a Class A misdemeanor.
-Any amount over 4 grams, however, takes the matter into felony territory.
+Penalty Group 2-A refers to artificial cannabinoids, such as those known on the street as Spice and K2.
+Possession of less than a gram is a Class B misdemeanor, and possession of 1 to 4 grams is a Class A misdemeanor.
+Any amount over 4 grams takes the matter into felony territory.

-Penalty Group 3 – Penalty group 3 refers to prescription drugs (without the necessary prescription) that have either a stimulant or depressant effect, including benzodiazepines, anabolic steroids, and more.
+Penalty Group 3 refers to prescription drugs (without the necessary prescription) that have either a stimulant or depressant effect, including benzodiazepines, anabolic steroids, and more.
 Possession of small amounts of these drugs (less than 28 grams) is a Class B misdemeanor, which can carry jail time of up to 180 days and fines of up to $2,000.

-Penalty Group 4 – Penalty group 4 refers primarily to prescription medications that are at high risk for abuse, and possession of fewer than 28 grams is a Class B misdemeanor, which can carry jail time of up to 180 days and fines of up to $2,000.
+Penalty Group 4 refers primarily to prescription medications that are at high risk for abuse.
+Possession of fewer than 28 grams is a Class B misdemeanor, which can carry jail time of up to 180 days and fines of up to $2,000.

 Criminal trespassing is a fairly complicated charge that involves the following elements: